 - Creating Support

 Leornard Jeffries Jr.

 He was born and raised in Newark, New Jersey.
 Jeffries attended Lafayette College for his undergraduate work.
-While in Lafayette, Jeffries pledged, and was accepted into, Pi Lambda Phi, a fraternity with a large number of Jewish members.
+While in Lafayette, Jeffries pledged and was accepted into Pi Lambda Phi, a fraternity with a large number of Jewish members.
 In his senior year, Jeffries was elected president of the fraternity.
-After graduating with honors in 1959, Jeffries won a Rotary International fellowship to the University of Lausanne in Switzerland and then returned in 1961 to study at Columbia University's School of International Affairs from which he received a master's degree in 1965.
+After graduating with honors in 1959, Jeffries won a Rotary International fellowship to the University of Lausanne in Switzerland and then returned in 1961 to study at Columbia University's School of International Affairs, from which he received a master's degree in 1965.

-Known for his Pan-African Afrocentrist views that the role of African people in history and the accomplishments of African Americans are far more important than commonly held, Jeffries has urged that public-school syllabi be made less Euro-centric.
+Known for his Pan-African Afrocentrist views that the role of African people in history and the accomplishments of African Americans are far more important than commonly held, Jeffries has urged that public school syllabi be made less Euro-centric.
 His claims that Jewish businessmen financed the Atlantic slave trade and used the movie industry to hurt Black people received national publicity in the early 1990s.
 Jeffries was discharged from his position as chairman of the Black Studies Department at CUNY, leading to a lengthy legal battle ending in the courts supporting the college's right to remove him from the position due to his incendiary remarks.

 In November 1994, the Supreme Court told the appeals court to reconsider after a related Supreme Court decision.
-The appeals court reversed its decision in April 1995 and in June the same year Prof. Moyibi Amodo was elected to succeed Jeffries as department chairman.
+The appeals court reversed its decision in April 1995, and in June of the same year, Prof. Moyibi Amodo was elected to succeed Jeffries as department chairman.
 The CUNY Institute for Research on the Diaspora in the Americas and Caribbean was created to do black research independent of Jeffries' department.
 It was headed by Edmund W. Gordon, who had led the Black Studies Department before Jeffries was reinstated.